tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@HarshAgarwal-DEV/index.md

 ## something interesting about you?

-I am gold medalist at district level on takewondow.
+I am 2 times gold medalist at district level in takewondow.

 ### help I need?

-As i am a begineer in this field and belonging to a tier -3 college,i havent teach untill lnow that what to do in these cases i myself lear all the courses so, it will be great if i would be guided by a someone in making of projects.
+As i am a begineer in this field and belonging to a tier -3 college,i haven't teach untill know that what to do in these cases i myself learn all the courses so, it will be great if i would be guided by  someone in making of projects.

 ### how to contact me?